zackgithuboriginal/trestore-milestone-project-4/README.md

 #### User model

-The User model is inherited from the django.contrib.allauth module.
+The User model is inherited from the Django.contrib.allauth module.
 It is used to authenticate users and provide the ability to register and sign in to the store and the session.
 It contains basic details such as the username and email address as well as a password field and boolean fields specifying whether or not the user is a superuser and whether or not they have verified the email.

     class User(models.Model):